kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

        return !root ? true : false;
     }

-    template<typename Key, typename Value> const int  tree234<Key, Value>::Node::MAX_KEYS = 3;

     /*
     * Node constructors.
 Note: While all children are initialized to nullptr, this is not really necessary.
-    * Instead your can simply set children[0] = nullptr, since a Node is a leaf if and only if children[0] == 0' */
+    * Instead you can simply set children[0] = nullptr, since a Node is a leaf if and only if children[0] == nullptr.
+    */
     template<typename Key, typename Value> inline  tree234<Key, Value>::Node::Node()  noexcept : parent{nullptr}, totalItems{0}
     {
-     // Note: Uses default member construction for keys_values and children }
+     // Note: Default member construction used for keys_values and children }

     template<typename Key, typename Value> inline  tree234<Key, Value>::Node::Node(__value_type<Key, Value>&& key_value) noexcept : totalItems{1},  parent{nullptr}